-ARTICLE XX - RESIGNATION
+ARTICLE XXIII - RESIGNATION

-- A. Sufficient notice: To resign in good standing, employees must submit resignations in writing at least ten (10) working days in advance of the effective date of their resignation. - B. Quitting without sufficient notice: Any employee who quits without sufficient written notice will be regarded as leaving not in good standing and may forfeit accrued vacation pay, as provided in Article IX of this Policy.
+- A. Sufficient notice: To resign in good standing, employees must submit resignations in writing at least ten (10) working days, equivalent to 2 work weeks, in advance of the effective date of their resignation. - B. Quitting without sufficient notice: Any employee who quits without sufficient written notice will be regarded as leaving not in good standing and may forfeit allotted vacation pay and prorated sick pay, as provided in Article X of this Policy.

-ARTICLE XXI - EMPLOYEE REFERENCES
+ARTICLE XXIV - EMPLOYEE REFERENCES